 Kim graduated with a B.A. in Cultural Anthropology from the University of Montana in 1984.
-He pursued a Masters in an interdisciplinary program that combined Psychology, Social Work, Counseling, and Sociology in a broad perspective for healing.
-He lived with a Native American Shaman and did his Masters Thesis in Shamanism and Modern Psychotherapy.
-He graduated with high marks in 1986.
+He pursued a masters in an interdisciplinary program that combined psychology, social work, counseling, and sociology for a broad perspective for healing.
+He lived with a Native American shaman and did his masters thesis in shamanism and modern psychotherapy.

-After developing and implementing a successful construction training program for people suffering from severe mental illness: Bi-polar, Schizophrenia, and Axis ll Disorders, Kim pursued outdoor leadership, becoming an instructor with the International Outward Bound schools.
-Kim went on to develop a mental health treatment program for children and youth that was adopted by 3 hospitals in Montana.
-In 1992, Kim founded and continues to co-operate a mind/body healing arts clinic in Polson, Montana, nestled beneath the high mission mountains on the shore of Flathead Lake, in the Flathead indian nation.
+After developing and implementing a successful training program in the construction industry for people suffering from severe mental illness such as bipolar, schizophrenia, and Axis 2 Disorders, Kim pursued outdoor leadership, becoming an instructor with the international Outward Bound schools.
+Kim went on to develop a mental health treatment program for children and youth that was adopted by three hospitals in Montana.
+In 1992, Kim and his wife, Dr. Katie Carter N.D., co-founded and continue managing a mind/body healing arts clinic in Polson, Montana, nestled beneath the high Mission Mountains on the shore of Flathead Lake, in the Flathead Indian nation.

-Ever seeking better ways of healing in the life of self and others, families and children, Kim, has developed several successful new forms of therapy that deeply and rapidly lead to healing.
-These have proven themselves effective with a wide range of issues including: Depression, Anxiety, PTSD, Anger, Addiction, Chronic Pain, physical illnesses and weight loss and personal growth.
-People utilize his psychology/coaching/spiritual guidance practice, globally.
+Ever seeking better ways of healing in the life of self, other, families and children, Kim has developed several successful new forms of therapy that lead to deep and rapid healing.
+These therapies have proven themselves effective with a wide range of issues, including: depression, anxiety, PTSD, anger, addiction, chronic pain, physical illnesses and weight loss and personal growth.
+People utilize his psychology/coaching/spiritual guidance practice, on a global level.